What is National Pension System (NPS)?

-The national pension scheme of SBI is one of the highly economical government supported pension scheme in the age group 18-60 for the Indian citizens.
+The national pension scheme of SBI is one of the highly economical government supported pension scheme in the age group 18-65 for the Indian citizens.
 Pension Fund Regulatory and Development Authority launch this scheme.
 The annual minimum contribution for this scheme is Rs.
 Six thousand only.
-You can pay this amount either in lumpsum as one single payment or in installment of rupees five hundred every month.
+You can pay this amount either in lump sum as one single payment or in installment of rupees five hundred every month.

 For those funds, which are non-government, the fees of fund management are increased 0.25% and for those funds, which are government, the fees are increased 0.0102 %.
 The POPs can charge rupees hundred plus 0.25% of the investment.

-It is that organization or individual which takes the decision of investing in portfolios (insurance fund, pension fund or mutual fund) according to the pre-defined objectives of the fund.
+Organization or individual takes the decision of investing in portfolios (insurance fund, pension fund or mutual fund) according to the pre-defined objectives of the fund.
 While opening the account, it is essential to choose a fund manager.
 PFRDA appoints the seven fund managers, who managed the money.